Sara Ryan

-Sara Ryan (born 1971) is an American writer and librarian living in Portland, Oregon.
+Sara Ryan (born November 13, 1971) is an American writer and librarian living in Portland, Oregon.

 Biography

-Ryan was raised in Ann Arbor, Michigan, where she graduated from Pioneer High School in 1989.
-Her first novel, Empress of the World, was published in 2001 and is an ALA Best Book for Young Adults.
+Ryan was raised in Ann Arbor, Michigan, where they graduated from Pioneer High School in 1989.
+Their first novel, Empress of the World, was published in 2001 and is an ALA Best Book for Young Adults.
 A sequel, The Rules for Hearts, was published in 2007 and won the 2008 Oregon Book Award for Young Adult Literature.
-She also writes graphic novels and is a member of the Periscope Studio.
-Together with Carla Speed McNeil, she released Bad Houses in 2013 from Dark Horse Comics.
+Ryan also writes graphic novels.
+Together with Carla Speed McNeil, they released Bad Houses in 2013 from Dark Horse Comics.

 Ryan is a member of the faculty at the Vermont College of Fine Arts.

-Openly bisexual, she is married to the cartoonist Steve Lieber.
+Ryan is openly bisexual, they are married to the cartoonist Steve Lieber.